YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 def eval_on_selector(selector, expression, arg: nil, strict: nil)
 ```

+> NOTE: This method does not wait for the element to pass actionability checks and therefore can lead to the flaky
+tests.
+Use [Locator#evaluate](./locator#evaluate), other [Locator](./locator) helper methods or web-first assertions instead.

 The method finds an element matching the specified selector within the page and passes it as a first argument to
 `expression`.
 If no elements match the selector, the method throws an error.
 Returns the value of `expression`.